scribe-security/docs/docs/ci-integrations/travis.md

 ```

-2. Please make sure you use secret variables for client id, client secret and prodyct key.
-To avoid revealing secrets.
+2. Please make sure you use environment variables for client id, client secret and prodyct key in the build settings to avoid revealing secrets.